euginm/riag/README.md

 # rDNA in a Genome

-The rDNA-in-a-Genome pipeline perform qualitative and quantitative assessment of rDNA from eukaryotic genome in semi-automatic way.
+The rDNA-in-a-Genome pipeline performs a qualitative and quantitative assessment of rDNA from a eukaryotic genome in a semi-automatic way.
 The pipeline is designed to use long sequencing reads and draft assembly of a newly sequenced genome.

 ## Pipeline features
 - Finds long reads that contain rDNA subunits (rDNA reads)